Abortion in China: People's Republic of China

 Following the proclamation of the People's Republic of China in 1949, the country has periodically switched between more restrictive abortion policies to more liberal abortion policies and reversals.

 Initially, like Republican era China, the People's Republic of China also limited birth control access and abortion.
 At the PRC's founding, the government's view was that more workers were needed to overcome the burdens of China's semi-colonial period and the warfare of the Republican era.
 Because fertility control had Malthusian associations, the early PRC viewed such efforts as bourgeois and capitalist.
 Just a few years later however, China began to loosen restrictions on abortion, birth control, and sterilization surgeries.
 In the early 1950s, the Chinese government permitted abortion when: 1) the mother had a preexisting condition, such as tuberculosis or pernicious anemia, that would cause the pregnancy to be a threat to the mother's life; 2) when traditional Chinese medicine could not settle an overactive fetus and spontaneous abortion was expected; and 3) when the mother had already undergone two or more Caesarean sections.
 Punishments were written into the law for those who received or performed illegal abortions.

-Early abortion policy reformers in the PRC popularized the use of the term rengong lichuan (meaning man-made miscarriage) to refer to an abortion procedure.
-This new term was intended as a break with the term duotai (meaning dropping the fetus), which had remained the most frequently used term for abortion during the Republican era.
-In the view of these reformers, duotai was associated with backward and illegal procedures performed under capitalism, while rengong lichuan conveyed a sense of scientific advancement and modernity.
+Early abortion policy reformers in the PRC popularized the use of the term rengong liuchan (人工流产, meaning man-made miscarriage) to refer to an abortion procedure.
+This new term was intended as a break with the term duotai (堕胎, meaning dropping the fetus), which had remained the most frequently used term for abortion during the Republican era.
+In the view of these reformers, duotai was associated with backward and illegal procedures performed under capitalism, while rengong liuchan conveyed a sense of scientific advancement and modernity.

 In 1953, the Ministry of Health under Li Dequan prepared the Regulation of Contraception and Induced Abortion which legalized access to the services in certain conditions.
 Urban areas had more access to abortion than the rural areas which maintained many restrictions on family planning.
 In the mid-1950s, abortion laws were further relaxed due to concerns that China's population growth was not sustainable.
 In 1954 and 1956, the 1953 law was extended to include other pre-existing illnesses and disabilities, such as hypertension and epilepsy, as well as allowing women working in certain types of occupations to qualify.
 Women who had already had four children and became pregnant four months after giving birth to their last child also qualified for an abortion.
 Liberalization of abortion laws proceeded at different paces in different localities.